Chart Color Schemes

 Infrastructure

-Howard Springs has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Howard Springs has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-A single project has been identified by AreaSearch as potentially influencing this region.
-Notable projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Darwin Corporate Park, and Darwin Renewable Energy Hub, with the following list detailing those likely to have the most relevance.
+One major project has been identified by AreaSearch as potentially affecting this region: Darwin Light Rail Stage 1, Hudson Creek Power Station, Darwin Corporate Park, and Darwin Renewable Energy Hub are key projects, with the following list detailing those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.